FAT Brands (NASDAQ:FAT) Posts Earnings Results, Misses Expectations By $0.14 EPS

-FAT Brands (NASDAQ:FAT) released its quarterly earnings data on Monday.
-The company reported ($0.20) EPS for the quarter, missing analysts’ consensus estimates of ($0.06) by ($0.14), MarketWatch Earnings reports.
-FAT Brands had a negative return on equity of 553.81% and a negative net margin of 48.26%.
+FAT Brands (NASDAQ:FAT) released its quarterly earnings results on Monday.
+The company reported ($0.20) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.06) by ($0.14), MarketWatch Earnings reports.
+FAT Brands had a negative net margin of 48.26% and a negative return on equity of 553.81%.

-The business also recently declared a — dividend, which was paid on Friday, May 7th.
-Investors of record on Monday, May 3rd were issued a $0.13 dividend.
+The firm also recently announced a — dividend, which was paid on Friday, May 7th.
+Investors of record on Monday, May 3rd were paid a dividend of $0.13 per share.
 The ex-dividend date was Friday, April 30th.
-FAT Brands’s dividend payout ratio is currently -577.78%.
+FAT Brands’s payout ratio is currently -577.78%.

 About FAT Brands